Nate-Liu/Google_Speech_to_Text/README.md

 # Google_Speech_to_Text
-Convert speech to text using different API
+Convert speech to text using Google API